9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ```
 ::::

-In this case, the only way we can access the underlying `State` monad\'s
+In this case, the only way we can access the underlying `State` monad's
 `put` is through use of `lift`.

 :::: captioned-content